 NOTE: For co-location with UTRA, the requirements are based on co-location with UTRA FDD or TDD base stations.

-The requirements are co-location emission requirements are specified as the power sum of the supported polarization(s) at the CLTA conducted output(s).
+The requirements are co-location emission requirements and specified as the power sum of the supported polarization(s) at the CLTA conducted output(s).

-The output of the CLTA of any spurious emission shall not exceed the limits of table 6.7.6.5.5.2-1 for a AAS BS where requirements for co-location with a BS type listed in the first column apply, depending on the declared Base Station class.
+The power sum of any spurious emission is specified over all supported polarizations at the conducted output(s) of the CLTA and shall not exceed the limits of table 6.7.6.5.5.2-1 for a AAS BS where requirements for co-location with a BS type listed in the first column apply, depending on the declared Base Station class.
 For a multi-band RIB, the exclusions and conditions in the Notes column of table 6.7.6.5.5.2-1 apply for each supported operating band.